irfanullahjan/cm3035-advanced-web-development/midterm/README.md

 1. Protein
 1. ProteinDomainMapping (exists solely to map domains to proteins)

 In order to ensure the data is normalized and miniminal redundant data is present in the tables, I separated out the organisms data into their own model: `Organism`.
 Since each `Protein` belongs to an organism, it uses a foreign key `taxonomy` to reference `Organsim` model.
+I noted that `length` property of `Protein` is computable doesn't need to be saved in the database table.

 I also separated out the `Domain` and `ProteinDomainMapping` tables because this way, the mapping table didn't have extra columns which would be tricky to include with the relations.
 Keeping the mapping table separate from the Domain data made the process really simple with Django rest framework doing the include resolution for us.

 I prefered to explicitly declare the primary keys for most of my tables because the IDs in Protein, Organism and Pfam table are already unique.

+I felt that domain `description` should belong to `Pfam` model and not `Domain` because it changes with Pfam ID and doesn't change with each Domain instance.
+However, I kept it with `Domain` just to conform with the coursework requirements.
+The data in `Domain` table is not therefore normalized.

 ## REST endpoints